cscannell-inacloud/Microsoft-Teams-Docs/teams/connectors.md

 ## Publishing your app

 >Note: Currently, we do not support users configuring your connector externally via the "Connect to O365" button.
-End users will need to visit Teams first in order to add a connector.
+End users will need to visit Microsoft Teams first in order to add a connector.

 Once your app is ready for submission, follow the same process for submitting your app to the [Office Store](https://msdn.microsoft.com/en-us/microsoft-teams/submission).